Back To Search Results

 Mechanism of Labor in Face Presentation

-During contractions, the pressure exerted by the fundus of the uterus on the fetus and pressure of amniotic fluid initiate descent.
+During contractions, the pressure exerted by the fundus of the uterus on the fetus and the pressure of the amniotic fluid initiate descent.
 During this descent, the fetal neck extends instead of flexing.
-The internal rotation determines the outcome of delivery, if the fetal chin rotates posteriorly, vaginal delivery would not be possible, and cesarean section is permitted.
+The internal rotation determines the outcome of delivery.
+If the fetal chin rotates posteriorly, vaginal delivery would not be possible, and cesarean section is permitted.
 The approach towards mentum-posterior delivery should be individualized, as the cases are rare.
 Expectant management is acceptable in multiparous women with small fetuses, as a spontaneous mentum-anterior rotation can occur.
 However, there should be a low threshold for cesarean section in primigravida women or women with large fetuses.

 Mechanism of Labor in Brow Presentation

 As this presentation is considered unstable, it is usually converted into a face or an occiput presentation.
-Due to the cephalic diameter being wider than the maternal pelvis, the fetal head cannot engage; thus, brow delivery cannot take place.
+Due to the cephalic diameter being wider than the maternal pelvis, the fetal head cannot engage; thus, brow delivery cannot occur.
 Unless the fetus is small or the pelvis is very wide, the prognosis for vaginal delivery is poor.
 With persistent brow presentation, a cesarean section is required for safe delivery.

 Complications